RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

   <div class="image-caption">Tube </div>
 {:/nomarkdown}

-I may not be very popular with this opinion, but I feel that the two module just sounds farty and unpleasant.
+I may not be very popular with this opinion, but I feel that the tube module just sounds farty and unpleasant.

 Turning on type II makes this even worse.
-It gives you a saturation sound that is devoid of any high-end sparkle but has the grid and the low-end that just causes a mix to end up sounding muddy and overly dense.
+It gives you a saturation sound that is devoid of any high-end sparkle but has the grit and the low-end that just causes a mix to end up sounding muddy and overly dense.

 #### Saturation Knob